-Information flow: from given to new
+Information flow: from old to new

 You can link sentences together by paying attention to the reader's expectations.
 If you can structure your sentences according to what readers need, then you will not depend so heavily on linking words 1.